PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 ## Who should care about this script/tutorial?

 If you only care about bed leveling (not dimensional accuracy), then this script might be overkill for you.
 The tried-and-true stock firmware [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal) or the routines built into the [MPMD Marlin 1.1.X Quick-Start Guide](https://github.com/aegean-odyssey/mpmd_marlin_1.1.x/wiki/Quick-Start) might suit your needs with much less fuss.

+## How to run the script?
+This is a Python script and I have no plans on converting it to an executable or batch file.
+If you want to perform this level of calibration, then you can figure out how to run it via Python.
+There are plenty of instructions on how to make this work in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal) page, including a [screenshot for WinPython](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal/blob/master/images/WinPythonInstructions.png) (just use this script instead of the auto_cal_p5_v0.py script).
+If you do not explicitly define an input value, then the script will choose a default value.

 ## A Quick Note About Dimensional Accuracy in the Context of Other Tutorials